wschella/procgen-companion/README.md

 ## To Do's

+- [ ] Please cite as ...
+- [ ] ProcIfs that refer to each other
+- [ ] Lower Python requirement to 3.9
 - [ ] Check first if template is valid YAML and give a dedicated error message.
 Also give dedicated messages for common problems, e.g. if it contains tabs.
 - [ ] Check common misspellings like !Proclist, !Profif, !Prociff
+- [ ] Disallow dots in id's
+- [ ] Missing mandatory fields
+- [ ] ProcIf value is a list, but has no brackets (i.e. interpreted as single string, can check for with presence of comma's)
 - [ ] Check common mistakes
   - [ ] pass_mark is a list
   - [ ] forgetting proc_meta (but having proc_labels)